Friday, October 9, 2015

 Our little paradise here on Isla Mujeres is rapidly changing.
 We think it’s great.
 The focus has been gradually shifting from a sleepy fishing village to a tourist-based economy with more amenities available for everyone.

-Fortunately our Presidente Agapito Magaña was way ahead of the curve on this.
+Our Presidente Agapito Magaña was ahead of the curve on this.
 A great many of the projects he has introduced have the tourism industry front and foremost, from having our beaches designated as the coveted Blue Flag status, to getting Isla Mujeres chosen as a Pueblo Mágico destination in Mexico.
+Of course, it doesn’t hurt that Isla has been frequently mentioned in the news:

 Travel & Leisure - World’s Best Islands

-2015 Street side entrance to the new terminal
+2015 Street entrance to the new terminal

-At Punta Sam the continental part of Isla Mujeres, a larger car ferry terminal is under construction.
-We haven’t heard what the projected completion date is, but it looks like the project is well under way.
-Hopefully the new facility will have a better system for selling tickets to drivers.
+At Punta Sam, the continental part of Isla Mujeres, a larger car ferry terminal is under construction.
+We haven’t heard what the projected completion date is, but it looks like the project is well underway.
+Hopefully, the new facility will have a better system for selling tickets to drivers.

-Feb 2015 - starting to remove tower (right)
+Feb 2015 starting to remove tower

-At the present time there are four modern homes/townhouses being built in the same area.
-The removal of that towering menace is certainly a relief to everyone living within its considerable reach had it broken off and crashed to the ground.
+At the present time, there are four modern homes/townhouses being built in the same area.
+The removal of that towering menace is certainly a relief to everyone living within its considerable reach, had it broken off and crashed to the ground.

 Another new project this year was the completion of a new fire hall, next door to the renovated police station and across the street from the soccer fields.
 Now the new fire truck has a home out of the weather, and hopefully will last longer than the last vehicle.
 The previous vehicle disintegrated into a heap of rust.
-As we have often mentioned living on an island surrounded by warm salty water, creates a huge corrosion and rust problem for anything electronic or mechanical, although for humans, it’s a perfect environment.
+As we have often mentioned, living on an island surrounded by warm, salty water creates a huge corrosion and rust problem for anything electronic or mechanical, although for humans, it’s a perfect environment.

 New fire hall and new truck

-We know some of you will lament the changes to Isla, remembering the sand covered streets, the small tiendas (shops), and the slower pace, but change happens and we can’t go back.
+We know some of you will lament the changes to Isla, remembering the sand-covered streets, the small tiendas (shops), and the slower pace, but change happens, and we can’t go back.
 We wouldn’t want to.
-We love our large well-stocked grocery store, the new hospital, a second gas station, the larger passenger ferry terminal, reliable electricity, paved streets and sidewalks.
+We love our large, well-stocked grocery store, the new hospital, a second gas station, the larger passenger ferry terminal, reliable electricity, paved streets and sidewalks.
 And the internet – well, it works, most of the time.

 The island people have not changed.
 They are still the most welcoming and friendly folks you would ever meet, but now they have more employment opportunities to provide for their families.